rednafi/rednafi.com/content/python/install_python_with_asdf.md

 ## Prerequisites

-For this to work, I'm assuming that you've got [homebrew] installed on your system.
+For this to work, I'm assuming that you've got homebrew[^7] installed on your system.
 Install asdf with the following command:

 ```sh
 brew install asdf
 ```

-Once asdf is installed, you'll need to install the Python [plugin].
+Once asdf is installed, you'll need to install the Python plugin[^8].
 Run this:

 ```sh
 asdf plugin-add python
 ```

-Also, you'll need to make sure that your system has [these] plugin-specific dependencies in place.
+Also, you'll need to make sure that your system has these[^9] plugin-specific dependencies in place.

 ## Bootstrapping Python